Blinko

 The Operational Reality of Running a Membership

-The part that gets glossed over in the membership conversation is infrastructure.
-An unlimited wash program requires a payment processor that handles recurring billing.
-That means a platform integration — typically through a dedicated car wash POS or a standalone recurring billing system — with all the setup, monthly fees, and ongoing management that implies.
+An unlimited wash program needs a payment processor that handles recurring billing.
+That means a platform integration — through a dedicated car wash POS or a standalone recurring billing system — with setup costs, monthly fees, and ongoing management.
+You'll handle failed payments, card updates, cancellations, and the occasional dispute from someone who forgot they subscribed.
+These aren't hard problems.
+But they don't disappear once you launch.
+A wash with 200 members will generate 10–15 billing events per month that someone has to touch.

-The Customer the Membership Cannot Reach
+The Customer the Membership Can't Reach

-Here is the number that gets underweighted in most membership discussions: most of your customers are occasional.
+Here's the number that gets underweighted in most membership discussions: most of your customers are occasional.

 The QR Starting Point